We think this movie stands out for:

 The city of London plays as a big a role in the plot as any of the characters, and Clements and company lovingly detail major landmarks such as Big Ben and Buckingham Palace -- the big chase scene inside Big Ben is a notable early example of CGI.
 The animated set design aside, the scenery chewing star of this production is obviously Price, who somehow had never been asked to voice a Disney villain until this 1986 production, just seven years before he died.
 Price's every word as the dastardly Professor Ratigan is deliciously evil sounding.
 The unflappable Basil (voiced elegantly by Ingham, a veteran British theater actor), is naturally up to the challenge of confronting and defeating the greedy Ratigan, but it's the tension between the two characters that makes this a treat to watch even for adults.

-Families can talk about why stories about detectives solving crimes are so engrossing.
+Families can talk about why stories like The Great Mouse Detective about detectives solving crimes are so engrossing.
 Is it because in this case, it's clear who's good and who's evil?
 How are mysteries with obvious villains and heroes different than mysteries where you don't know who committed the crimes being investigated?

 What other movies feature an "evil genius" with plans for world domination?
 Parents, discuss with your kids the significance of legendary actor Vincent Price voicing the mad rat character.

 For older kids or families familiar with Sherlock Holmes stories: how closely does the plot follow a Holmes mystery?
 Why are absurdly clever detectives such a popular "type" in crime stories?
 Did you know the Sherlock Holmes in the movie is voiced by the actor who played him in the classic 1940s films?